In this guide

 There are ways to get free internet access, though you’ll probably have to venture outside your home to do it.

 Coffee shops, restaurants, pubs, libraries and many other locations now offer free public Wi-Fi hotspots.
 There are some security risks you have to consider when using public Wi-Fi, but otherwise it’s a good option if you’re out and about and need broadband access for no more than the cost of a cup of coffee.

 We tested the performance of public Wi-Fi versus mobile broadband in London and found that it was realistic to rely quite heavily on public hotspots, though it does depend on whether your area offers a plentiful supply of networks.
 You might also find that at busy periods the Wi-Fi is so popular the connection becomes unusable.

 Mobile tethering is another option.
 With tethering (commonly referred to as Wi-Fi sharing on smartphones) you share the data connection of a mobile phone over Wi-Fi so other devices can get online.
 This isn’t free as you still need a mobile service, but it can provide internet access to a computer for no additional cost.
 However, before using tethering you should always check that the network doesn't charge extra for tethering.
-It’s also important to keep a very careful eye on data usage as the caps on mobile services can be very low and it’s extremely easy to consume all your monthly data in a very short space of time.
+It’s also important to keep a very careful eye on data usage as the caps on mobile services can be very low and it’s extremely easy to consume all your monthly data in a very short space of time while tethering.